Skip to content

 Note here: Amazon and IngramSpark are both currently free to upload an ebook or print book.
 Other services may not be.

-You can just publish an ebook, but with POD (print on demand) there is NO extra cost for publishing a print book.
-It’s worth it to publish both formats.
+You can just publish an ebook, but with POD (print-on-demand), there is NO extra cost to publish a print book.
+It’s worth publishing both formats.
 Especially since there are still those who like to hold a book, I recommend offering both.

 What to do

 With either service, simply click on the option you want.
-You’ll be asked to fill in some information to create an account: your name, email address, and password.
+You’ll be asked to provide your name, email address, and password to create an account.

 They’ll send a verification email for you to click on to activate your account.

-Next, you’ll need to accept their agreement terms and fill out your personal or business information.
+Next, you’ll need to accept their terms of agreement and enter your personal or business information.
 Then, you’ll need to accept more agreements.

 1. Title